Boston University Henry M. Goldman School of Dental Medicine

 Description of Program

-The Advanced Standing D.M.D.
-Program at Boston University Henry M. Goldman School of Dental Medicine is a 24-month course of study for internationally-trained dentists leading to a Doctor of Dental Medicine (D.M.D.) degree.
+and U.S. permanent residents.
 Students pursue highly intensive clinical training while simultaneously following a rigorous academic curriculum.
-Advanced Standing students are also able to capitalize on the location of the dental school in the heart of Boston through community outreach and
+D.M.D.
+Advanced Standing students are able to capitalize on the location of the dental school in the heart of Boston through community outreach and

 Boston University Henry M. Goldman